 The short-term interest rate is 9.76% in average for the whole period.
-During the first part, i.e. before July 2013 when the interest rate was the policy instrument, the average short-term interest rate was 7.87%.
+During the Please see Borraz & Mello (2020) for further details about the construction of these variables. first part, i.e. before July 2013 when the interest rate was the policy instrument, the average short-term interest rate was 7.87%.
 Since July 2013, i.e. during the period in which monetary aggregates are used as policy instrument, the short-term interest rate averages 11%.
 Figure (3) in Appendix B illustrates the sharp increase in the short-term interest rate at the time of changing the monetary policy instrument in June 2013.